christroutner/BobWallet/docs/user_guide/bobwallet_user_guide.md

 ## Optional: Change Bob Wallet Settings

-There is a Settings tab where you can change Bob Wallet settings.
+There is a Settings tab where you can change Bob Wallet settings, download a backup file, reset and start with a new wallet, and show your wallet seeds.
+If you try to reset the wallet, Bob Wallet will automatically show a pop up to download a wallet backup file in case you don't have a backup saved yet.

 ![](8_bobsettingseasy.png)